 Steve's restaurant offers full catering services, appropriately coined after Steve and Nick's mother.
 Catering by Kiki's Kitchen offers food ranging from Greek all the way to Mexican!
 They've been known to handle large events, including weddings.
 Since Steve's team has this capability, he uses it to support various groups in the community.
-Steve has catered events serving up to 500 people at churches from having a place to hang out and meet other people.
-"There are lonely folks out there, and these aren't the type to sit around all day staring at their phones.
-They need a place to go and speak to people, a place where they can feel at home but have company.
-I'm trying to provide that."
-Like most entrepreneurs and visionaries, Steve made this move based on a hunch that it could provide something to a certain group of people, and since the counter's installation, he's already seen the impact.
+Steve has catered events serving up to 500 people at churches out there, and these aren't the type to sit around all day staring at their phones.
+They need a place to go every year.
+These people are a part of our community too.
+I believe we should make sure